 The 2023 Notes bear interest at a rate of 2.375% per year.
-Interest is payable in cash on March 15 and September 15 of each year, with the first payment made on March 15, 2019.
+Interest is payable in cash on March 15 and September 15 of each year.
 The 2023 Notes mature on September 15, 2023, unless earlier converted, redeemed or repurchased in accordance with their terms prior to such date.
 The initial conversion rate is 26.5957 shares of the Company's common stock per \$1,000 principal amount of 2023 Notes, which is equivalent to an initial conversion price of approximately \$37.60 per share of common stock.
 After consideration of the 2023 Notes Hedges (as defined below) and 2023 Notes Warrants (as defined below), the conversion rate is effectively hedged to a price of \$46.62 per share of common stock.
 The conversion rate, and thus the conversion price, may be adjusted under certain circumstances as described in the indenture governing the 2023 Notes (the "2023 Indenture").
-The Company may settle conversions by paying or delivering, as applicable, cash, shares of its common stock or a combination of cash and shares of its common stock, at the Company's election, based on the applicable conversion rate (s).
-If a "make-whole fundamental change" (as defined in the 2023 Indenture) occurs, then the Company will in certain circumstances increase the conversion rate for a specified period of time.
+The Company may settle conversions by paying or delivering, as applicable, cash, shares of its common stock or a combination of cash and shares of its common stock, at the Company's election, based on the applicable conversion rate for a specified period of time.
 The Company's intent is to settle the principal amount of the 2023 Notes in cash upon conversion.

-In August and December 2020, the Company repurchased a portion of the outstanding 2023 Notes through individual, privately negotiated transactions (the "2023 Notes Partial Repurchase"), leaving 2023 Notes with an aggregate principal amount of \$5.1 million outstanding as of March 31, 2021.
+In August and December 2020, the Company repurchased a portion of the outstanding 2023 Notes through individual, privately negotiated transactions (the "2023 Notes Partial Repurchase"), leaving 2023 Notes with an aggregate principal amount of \$5.1 million outstanding as of June 30, 2021.
 The Company used \$172.0 million of the net proceeds from the 2025 Notes issuance in August 2020 and \$9.7 million of additional cash in December 2020 to complete the 2023 Notes Partial Repurchase, of which a total of \$127.7 million and \$52.7 million were allocated to the liability and equity components of the 2023 Notes, respectively, and \$1.3 million was related to the payment of interest.
 The 2023 Notes Partial Repurchase resulted in a \$4.5 million loss on extinguishment during the year ended December 31, 2020, which includes the proportionate amounts of unamortized debt discount and the remaining unamortized debt issuance costs of \$2.4 million.